Interruption in online service 23 September 06:00–08:00 More information

 Basic social assistance is a benefit of last resort.
 As a rule, you are expected to pay the security deposit yourself.

 If you need social assistance to cover the deposit, submit an application for a rental security deposit to Kela before signing the lease.
 Any deposit you pay yourself is not recognised as an expense for social assistance purposes.

 - You must have a decision granting you basic social assistance for the month in which the security deposit is due.
 If you do not have a decision on basic social assistance, you must first apply for the assistance online via Kela’s e-service (Finnish).
 You can apply for assistance with the security deposit at the same time.

 - If you already have a decision on basic social assistance, apply for assistance with the security deposit on the form titled Rental security deposit (TO2e (PDF)).
 There is no separate online form to apply for help with the security deposit.

 - Enclose a preliminary rental agreement or offer of rental accommodation, including details of the accommodation, landlord, rent and rental security deposit.

 - You will receive a separate decision about the security deposit which includes a voucher.
 If you want Kela to send the deposit directly to your landlord, state that in your application.

 The security deposit is granted for a specific dwelling.
 If your lease agreement is open-ended, the security deposit is as well.

 If you have a fixed-term lease agreement, the security deposit is valid throughout the rental period.
 If you make a new lease agreement for the same flat or house after the fixed-term agreement has ended, you must submit a new application for assistance with the security deposit.
-You can use the e-service or file a new application with Kela (TO2e).
+You can use the e-service or file a new application with Kela (TO2e (PDF)).
 Enclose the new lease agreement or rental offer with your application.
 The new agreement must be delivered to Kela right away or no later than one month after the previous agreement expired.